icodealittle/New_Site_Construction/README.md

 ## Disclaimer

 I don't own any of the GIFs and some of the images used in this project.
 These images reserve rights to their original creators.
-Moreover, I also utilized AI [Google: Gemini](https://gemini.google.com/) for grammatical check errors and tone structure.
+Moreover, I also utilized AI–[Google: Gemini](https://gemini.google.com/),for grammatical check errors and tone structure.

 ## TODO: Write-up
 * Scope